andrewlai1209-byte/NeuralYamame-REBUILD-/README.md

 # NeuralCore, a strong and advanced chess engine...

-This chess engine is wipe coded by different AIs.
+This chess engine is vibe coded by different AIs.
 Including Google AI Studio、Claude、ChatGPT、OpenCode etc.

 Let's see if this can actually beat Stockfish one day.
 Even though it's almost impossible lol.